Chart Color Schemes

 Age

-Seaford's median age exceeds the national pattern
+Seaford's population is slightly older than the national pattern